-Currently, FieldLink will accept .dxf, dwg, .skp, .ifc, .pdf or .xml background files either in 2D or 3D format, although you are only able to view in 2D if you do not have the Advanced Module option.
+Currently, FieldLink will accept .dxf, dwg, .skp, .nwd, .ifc, .pdf or .xml background files either in 2D or 3D format, although you are only able to view in 2D if you do not have the Advanced Module option.
 FieldLink will also import point files in the following formats .TFL (FieldLink), .CSV (Comma Separated Value), and .TXT (Text).
 Please note that TFL files can contain layer and staked data, and CSV files can contain layer info.
 If using FieldLink Office, you can now import multiple models or background files into the same project.
+Note that the only accepted file formats for staking functionality are .ifc and .dxf files.